williamdemeo/cs644-fall2022/projects/Project2/README.md

 def timeUsageGroupedSqlQuery(viewName: String): String
 ```

-Can you think of a previous query that would have been a nightmare to write in plain SQL?

 *Hints*.
 *  Keep in mind you simply want to return string describing an SQL query.
 *  Use "SELECT", "ROUND", "AVG", "FROM", and "GROUP BY".
 *  Be sure the resulting string conforms exactly to correct SQL syntax (including newline characters, "\n").

+Before moving on, take a moment to think about the queries above.
+Try to think of a query we have seen
+that would have been very challenging to write in plain SQL.

 --------------------------